 With the coming of motorized fire trucks, the building underwent another renovation as it was found necessary to move the heavy trucks to the lower ground floor level.

 The fireman’s opera house, was located on the second floor, and was the villages main entertainment attraction along with Konnights Hall.
 It operated throughout the early 1900’s featuring vaudeville acts, silent movies, and other amusements.

 In 1942, a significant piece of history took place in this building.
 The great George M. Cohen first previewed his famous film Yankee Doodle Dandy to a private audience in the theater located upstairs.
 George M. Cohen lived in Woodbury and spent much time in and around the Monroe area during the first half of the 20th century.

 In 1963, the Town Hall moved to the current DeAngelis Hall.
 Village Hall moved to its current location in the 1960’s along with police dept. and the Mombashia Fire Department moved to its current location in 1965.
-The building was then sold and renovated to its present form as the funeral home.
+The building was then sold and renovated to its present form as a funeral home.

 Map Location 31

 The congregation first met around April 20, 1783, under an apple tree off Reynolds Road.
 A month later, May 28, 1783, the framework of the church at Seamanville was raised.
 The congregation met there until 1853 when this new church was erected here on Stage Rd.
 According to the Church History, the ladies of the congregation helped raise the heavy oak framework into place.
 The first school house built in Monroe was located at the rear of the church, as well as were several carriage sheds.

 Map Location 32